-• In a non-TANF case receiving IV-D services, the IV-D agency documents the circumstances of the recipient's non-cooperation and an action by the recipient of services that is essential for the next step in providing IV-D services.
+• In a non-TANF case receiving IV-D services, the IV-D agency documents the circumstances of the recipient's non-cooperation and inaction by the recipient of services that is essential for the next step in providing IV-D services.
 Examples of refusing to cooperate are failing to keep appointments without notification, failing to provide available information, or repeatedly giving incorrect information.
 Documentation of both the circumstances of the non-cooperation and the action required of the recipient of services must be approved and documented by the District Manager.

-A 60-day notice is required prior to closure and must include the reason for the recipient of services non-cooperation.
+A 60-day notice is required prior to closure and must include the reason for the finding of noncooperation on the part of the recipient of services.